The Concierge Program is an early deliverable of Housing Brampton.

 Administration of the Concierge Program

-City Planning and Design (Housing) staff will be the key contact and guide the applicants through the various components of the program, including collaboration with housing service providers.
+Integrated City Planning (Housing) staff will be the key contact and guide the applicants through the various components of the program, including collaboration with housing service providers.
 Staff will receive and address inquiries, direct applicants to resources, receive requests for participation in the Concierge Program and determine if the development qualifies for the program.
-Staff will issue an Endorsement Letter to eligible applicants, who will submit it with the formal development application as part of the Preferential Review.
+Staff will issue an Endorsement Letter to eligible applicants, who will submit it with the formal development application.
 This letter can also be submitted by the applicant to funding agencies.

 Concierge Program – Plans in Action